The Mayor’s Office

 A sampling of initiatives implemented under Mayor Kohl’s leadership include: Beautify Martinsville Weeks, a resurrection of the DARE Program, Operation Sheepdog targeting drug, alcohol and warrant-related arrests, Mayor’s Youth Council, strategic paving program, ramped up code enforcement efforts to help clean up the City, focus on the elimination of unsafe buildings, efforts to attract new businesses to Martinsville, enhanced communications of municipal government activities, and numerous partnerships at the City, Morgan County, regional, state and national level.Working in partnership with the Clerk-Treasurer’s staff and the City Council, the Kohl leadership team produced a reduced, balanced budget for the first time since 2005.

 Having moved to Martinsville when she was nine, Kohl married her high school sweetheart, Brian, and they had two sons and a daughter.
-Shannon and Brian are proud military parents with their son Zach having served in the Marines and Ian having served in the Army.
+Shannon and Brian are proud military parents with their son Zach having served in the Marines and Ian having served in the Army and now a civilian serving under government contract with the military in Afghanistan.
 Their daughter, Madelaine, lives in Martinsville, raising her own family that includes Shannon and Brian’s granddaughter, Gwen.

 As their children grew up, Kohl volunteered in the community and school system.
 She later worked as a real estate broker and served on the City Plan Commission.
 Appointed to fill a vacancy, Kohl served on the Martinsville City Council prior to being elected mayor.